10 Best Easy to Clean Blenders of 2024 – Reviews & Top Picks

 The Cuisinart SPB-7CH gives you 7 programmed options and a touchpad that is easy to read.
-With just a simple push of a button, you can pulse, mix, stir, liquefy, puree, crush ice, or chop.
-If you have a small family, the 40-ounce glass jar will be adequate.
+With a simple push of a button, you can pulse, mix, stir, liquefy, puree, crush ice, or chop.
+The 40-ounce glass jar will be adequate if you have a small family.

 For easy cleaning, the glass jar is dishwasher-safe, and you can take it apart easily.
 However, you have to soak the blades in warm water and hand wash them.
 With a 500-watt motor, you can handle many tasks, but you will have trouble cutting through frozen fruits.

 But the supporting base isn’t sturdy enough, and the parts are made from plastic.
 This means that they can fall apart with continued use.
-They can also get heated up when blending producing an awful burning smell.
+They can also get heated up when blending, which produces an awful burning smell.

 9. OSTER 6640 NP1 Blender

-The OSTER 6640 NP1 Blender won’t crush ice or blend frozen fruits with the consistency of a high-end option.
-But it will tackle lighter tasks and works well for the price.
+The OSTER 6640 NP1 Blender won’t crush ice or blend frozen fruits with the consistency of a high-end option, but it can tackle lighter tasks and works well for the price.
 Its plastic jar has a capacity of 48 ounces, which is adequate for a small family.
 And it is dishwasher-safe, so cleaning should not be an issue.

 For one of the lowest prices on the market, you get a 450-watt motor and 10-speed settings.
 That means you can perform many of the basic functions without any hitches.
 However, the blender can smell like burning plastic when you use it for a prolonged period.
 Additionally, the construction may not be sturdy enough to take many years of abuse.